Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Well, nobody really thinks so.

-Okay, but that's the same as saying I identify as a woman, right?
+That's the same as saying I identify as a woman, right?

-Like in you know, that's just literally what she was doing.
+Like, you know, that's just literally what she was doing.

-So anyway.
+So, anyway.

 That's right.

-Uh reform of basically the shit of thesis.
+Reform are basically the shit of Theseus.

-Uh Cranky Texan says, what if digital ID isn't supposed to succeed?
+Cranky Texan says, what if digital ID isn't supposed to succeed?

-I think that Tony Blair has been ham banging the drum far too long for it to not be something he seriously believes.
+I think that Tony Blair has been banging the drum far too long for it to not be something he seriously believes.

 It ties too well into all of the architecture of other projects.